cheshire-cat-ai/docs/mkdocs/faq.md

 ```

 #### Can I use a different vector database than Qdrant?
-At the moment, we don't provide any way to switch vector database 😿 but is planned for the future.
+At the moment, we don't provide any way to switch the vector database 😿 but it is planned for the future.

 ## Security